alex-alina/dinner-planner-server/README.md

 * [Loize Dalco](https://loized.com/) - [UX/ UI Designer](https://www.linkedin.com/in/loize-dalco/)
 * [Sabina Dhaugoda](https://github.com/sabeenski) - [Junior FullStack Developer](https://www.linkedin.com/in/sabinadhaugoda/)

-Working on a real project in an agile team that included a well prepared Project Owner, a great UI/UX Designer and three hard working and solution oriented developers was a great opportunity and fun experience that came with so much learning and professional growth.
+Working on a real world project in an agile team that included a well prepared Project Owner, a great UI/UX Designer and three hard working and solution oriented developers was a great opportunity and fun experience that came with so much learning and professional growth.

 Good planning, SCRUM, open communication and a constant focus on priorities helped us deliver the required MVP in two weeks and for that I'd like to thank my teammates for their grit, determination, humor and positive attitude.